Blockchains-Princeton/COS-ECE470-fa2024-FinalProject/README.md

 - Category 4: Coding Assignment 6-8: Putting everything together **(2% extra credit)**;
 - Category 5: Beyond the course: Anything you find interesting and appropriate to include in this course but not covered yet, e.g. suggesting extensive reading for students who want to learn more about a topic.

+At most 6 groups are allowed for each subcategory.

 Below are the detailed guidelines, evaluation criteria, and rubrics for each stage.